yanmarques/lincable/README.md

 $ composer require yanmarques/lincable
 ```

 > *Note: For now the package is not configured with Laravel as we are in development process.
-All you can do is to test*.
+All you can do is to test.
+> The usage described below is experimental and can change over the time*.

 The first step is to register the url for your model on `config/lincable.php`.
 By default, the url has dynamic parameters to allow you to execute some logic when generating the url.
 To specify a dynamic parameter we just type a colon on the start of the parameter and voilá (see [parsers and formatters](#parsers-and-formatters)).
 For now, we can register the schema of how the url will be generated for the model.